 Blueberries and moose, lobsters and local brews: The Greenway helps you sample Maine's best — including the Eastern Trail featuring Scarborough Marsh.

 The East Coast Greenway begins its journey in Calais, Maine, at the Canadian border.
-The route through Maine continues south and west through coastal communities, historic mill cities, and Down East blueberry barrens.
-The 87-mile Down East Sunrise Trail, on former logging roads in the Moosehorn National Wildlife Refuge, is the longest continuous stretch of the Greenway to date.
+The route through Maine continues south and west through coastal communities, historic mill towns and Downeast blueberry barrens.
+The 87-mile Down East Sunrise Trail is the longest continuous stretch of the Greenway to date.
 At Brunswick, northbound travelers can select our complementary 150-mile coastal route, which heads through Camden and Rockland, or the spine route, which continues through Augusta and Bangor, both converging near Ellsworth.